Remote Access to Your Windows Files

 Linux and other Unix's:

-There are a number of WEBDAV clients available but mostly they have trouble inter-working with the windows implementation.
-There is of course hope that this will improve.
-However, we have successfully tested Konqueror.
+Ubuntu 12.04 ships with nautilus 3.4, which works well with the "secure webdav" option.
+We have also successfully tested Konqueror.
 Versions 3.1 and above work, early ones seem to have a problem .
 When specifying the URL to Konqueror, replace the https: with webdavs: .
 The is also a a command line webdav client called cadaver, again, the most recent versions of this seem to work ok.
+There are a number of other WEBDAV clients available but many have historically had trouble inter-working with the windows implementation.

 Mac OS X: